Ribes: Distribution and habitat

 Ribes is widely distributed through the Northern Hemisphere, and also extending south in the mountainous areas of South America.
 Species can be found in meadows or near streams.

 Ecology

-Currants are used as food plants by the larvae of some Lepidoptera species.
+The majority of Ribes species are insect pollinated.
+Exceptions include R. sanguineum, R. malvaceum, and R. speciosum, which are humming-bird pollinated.
+After the flowers are pollinated and the fruits have matured, Ribes seeds are dispersed by birds and mammals, including elk, deer, cattle, and grizzly bears.

+Currants are used as a food source by the larvae of some Lepidoptera species.
+Buff-tip moth caterpillars have shown strong preferences for Ribes species as host plants, especially R. alpinum and R. uva-crispa.
+The larvae of the moth species Archips argyrospilus, Papaiema nebris, Itame ribearia, and Nematocampa limbata are also associated with Ribes herbivory.
+Specifically winter moths and currant clearwing moths are known pests of currant species within agricultural settings.

 Cultivation

 The genus Ribes includes the edible currants: blackcurrant, redcurrant, and white currant, as well as the European gooseberry, Ribes uva-crispa, and several hybrid varieties.
 It should not be confused with the dried currants used in cakes and puddings, which are from the Zante currant, a small-fruited cultivar of the grape Vitis vinifera.
 Ribes gives its name to the popular blackcurrant cordial Ribena.

 The genus also includes the group of ornamental plants collectively known as the flowering currants, for instance, R. sanguineum.

 United States

 There are restrictions on growing some Ribes species in some U.S. states, as they are the main alternate host for white pine blister rust.